haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-peptide/index.md

 </a>

 After alignment, we visually transferred the predicted active residues from the ARCTIC-3D output to our own model and recorded them for use in HADDOCK3.

+### SASA: Solvent Accessible Surface Area

+In addition to ARCTIC-3D predictions, we further validated candidate residues by calculating their solvent accessible surface area (SASA).
+SASA measures the surface of a biomolecule that is accessible to a solvent (e.g. water), which is directly related to how exposed a residue is.
+Buried residues, with low SASA, are unlikely to contribute directly to binding, while surface-exposed residues, with higher SASA, are typically more relevant in protein–protein or protein–peptide interactions.

+Both active and passive residues should have a relative solvent accessibility (RSA) of at least 15% to be considered in HADDOCK docking setups.

+For calculating SASA, we used [FreeSASA](http://freesasa.github.io/){:target="_blank"}, an open-source tool that computes SASA values directly from PDB structures.
+By applying this criterion, we filtered ARCTIC-3D predicted residues and retained only those with sufficient solvent exposure for docking.

 <hr>
 <hr>